YagamiShadow/payloadtester_xss/sessions/README.md

 If you now goto the list and enter keys they will be send to attackerserver.

-### Make XSS persistent
+### Run JavaScript in Background

 #### Pop-Under

-First of all we need to create a page where our javascript hook lives.
-Therefore we create a pop-under.
+We create a pop-under where our javascript hook lives.
-After we have this, we could use Cross-Messaging (see e.g. [1](https://javascript.info/cross-window-communication) or [2](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to communicate with our xss-hooked application.

-Following payload works as pop-under on the following browsers if you allow popups for the side:
+Following payload works on the listed browsers if you allow popups for the side:

 - Google Chrome 65.0.3325.181
 - Firefox 59.0.2